AuxStudio/react-native-boiler-plate/SETUP_GUIDE.md

 import io.invertase.firebase.storage.RNFirebaseStoragePackage;
 ```

-Same file as above add (under packages)(remove what you don't need):
+Same file as above add (in packages object) (remove what you don't need):

 ```
 new RNFirebaseAuthPackage(),